 The US Congress took action on this subject through the John S. McCain National Defense Authorization Act for Fiscal Year 2019 (NDAA) by banning the procurement or use of specifically named video surveillance camera and systems vendors as well as specifically named component suppliers that are used in some video surveillance products that could or are deployed in US Government-related video surveillance system deployments.

 Some in the industry have expressed confusion as to the scope of the NDAA ban; the ban is related to named companies (NDAA Section 889,3, B), not the country of origin (manufacturing location) of video surveillance products or components.

-For additional convenience for all Pelco customers, a Pelco product compliance and non-compliance list will be regularly updated and posted on the Pelco.com website this will include products that may be introduced in the future.
+For the convenience of all Pelco customers, a Pelco product compliance and non-compliance list will be regularly updated and posted on the Pelco.com website this will include products that may be introduced in the future.

 Background / Details of the NDAA

 On Aug 13, 2018, the John S. McCain National Defense Authorization Act for Fiscal Year 2019 (US Government appropriations and procurement) was signed into U.S. Law. https://www.congress.gov/bill/115th-congress/house-bill/5515/text

 Amongst the many provisions in this law, there are several provisions which have very significant impact on new / future and existing US government agencies including the US Military video surveillance system procurement and deployment.
 Section 889 contains many of the relevant provisions.